Come and learn about the origins of spiritual exploration and what we call spiritual technologies.

 The processes we use to explore consciousness come from sources from all around the globe.
 We call these processes spiritual technologies.
 Many forms of meditation come from Eastern traditions.
 And some have international roots.

 Analytical processes like the Enneagram Personality Profile have origins in the East and the West.
 This process is still being expanded and refined.
 Another excellent tool we use in our blended learning process is Comparative Analysis.
 It is a scientific method for comparative religious studies.
 This latter method is a recent development from Western science.

 The origins of spiritual exploration go back to indigenous cultures around the globe.
 These processes comprise a substantial body of work from many cultures.
 Some of these processes date back before recorded time.

 Shamanic Journey is an example of a process developed by the pioneers of consciousness exploration.
-Many ingenious cultures independently developed the same processes to delve into awareness.
+Many indigenous cultures independently developed the same methods to delve into awareness.
 They learned to combine rhythm and creative visualization to open a separate doorway of consciousness.

 How We Define The Terms

 The organization, Seeker Project 4 Spiritual Exploration, was born out of necessity.
 We began as a group of explorers in the 1970s who came together share to collaborate and share research on self-development.
 Our focus is on sharing these tools of consciousness exploration.